 The UBC Botanical Garden can be found on campus at the University of British Columbia at 6804 SW Marine Drive about 2 km south of the Museum of Anthropology.

 The UBC Botanical Garden is open from mid-March until mid-November daily from 10:00 to 4:30 pm.

 The cost is about $9 for adults for just the Botanical Garden, or up to $24, or $50 per family, for admission to all areas, including Nitobe Memorial Garden and the Greenheart Canopy Walkway, the latter of which is closed from mid-November until the spring.

-From mid-November until mid-March the garden is open on weekdays from 10:00 until 2:00 pm and the cost is by donation, meaning that’s the best time to go if you’re on a budget, although the gardens then are not at their peak.
+From mid-November until early to mid-March the garden is open from 10:00 until 4:30 pm and the cost is by donation, meaning that’s the best time to go if you’re on a budget, although the gardens then are not at their peak.
 Generous donations, however, are still greatly appreciated.

 TIP: If you are interested in seeing the Museum of Anthropology, UBC Botanical Garden, Nitobe Memorial Garden and Beaty Biodiversity Museum, consider buying the UBC Museums and Gardens Pass for about $33 per adult, or $85 for a family.
 Just don’t forget though that entrance to the Nitobe and UBC Botanical Gardens are by donation for about four months of the year.

 Botanical Garden Events